isa-ulisboa/greends-fads-exercises/fads_ex_06_jupyter_notebook.md

 This is a learning/reading exercise, with several tasks.
 You should repeat all the examples given in your system, and check that you obtain equivalent results.

+> An exercise submission via Moodle is required once completed.
+The deadline for submissions is **25th October 2024**.

 ## Introduction

 Jupyter Notebook is a opensource web application for creating and sharing interactive